mczolton/Social-Plugin-for-WordPress/readme.txt

 == Upgrade Notice ==

-= 1.3 =
+= 1.5.1 =
-Added a settings page.
-Editing the plugin source is no longer required.
-Added support for the Google +1 Button.
+Updated social plugins to HTML5 compatible versions (where available).
+Modified the alignment of social plugin buttons.

 == Known Issues ==
 * "Leave a Comment" link is still visible when Wordpress comments are disabled.